johnnyb/gorecord/README.md

 This will add a function `.Cars()` to any person object to retrieve the related cars objects (as well as an error field).
 Additionally, you will get a `.CarsBuild()` function to create a new Car object that is already setup with the relationship.

+Don't forget to run `go generate` in the `models` directory to make sure the files are implemented!

 ### Enjoy!